codeigniter4/CodeIgniter4/user_guide_src/source/extending/core_classes.rst

 System Class List
 =================

-The following is a list of the core system files that are invoked every time CodeIgniter runs:
+The following is a list of the core system classes that are invoked every time CodeIgniter runs:

 *  ``CodeIgniter\Autoloader\Autoloader``
 *  ``CodeIgniter\CodeIgniter``